snijderlab/stitch/BatchFiles.md

 #### Assembly

 Has parameters determining the behaviour of the assembly step.
 Can only be specified once.
-Has to be specified.

 ##### Input (m)